da6yeon7/murdermystery-tracker-1.8.9/README.md

 # murdermystery-tracker-1.8.9
-simply draw a tracers to gold and player ( holding sword )
+a custom mods i made for BlocksMC solo Murder Mystery and Hypixel Solos ( up to duos and trios ) Murder Mystery.